TragicTheBlathering/Tabletop-Simulator_Tools/README.md

 ![TTS Logo](https://i.imgur.com/rLR2dkk.jpg)
-# Scripts and Snips Library for Tabletop Simulator
+# Various inGame Tools for TTS MOdding

 This is my github where I store my various ingame tools I have written for TTS.
 Your welcome to use them as you like for any purpose.
 I have recently moved to doing my mods on gitHub and they all use these files and will not work without them.